 Other Financial Services Compliance Considerations

-The aforementioned regulations and frameworks serve as your starting point for financial IT compliance.
-They are required as a minimum level of protection, but they aren’t the only thing to consider when meeting financial data security standards.
+The regulations and frameworks mentioned above provide a foundational starting point for financial IT compliance.
+While they establish a minimum level of protection, they are not the sole considerations for achieving financial data security standards.

 Truly protecting sensitive data requires you to go above and beyond the minimum.
 Consider the following: